Adam Kisiel: Origin

 Adam Kisiel's ancestors can be found among the former Ruthenian nobility.
 However, in the times of Adam Kisiel, most of the Ruthenian nobility was almost completely Polonized.

 He considered himself a Polish nobleman, which he stated at the Convocation Sejm in 1648.

 I am a Polish nobleman and a senator (...)
-I have no connection with the Cossack rebellion, because there are no noblemens there (...).
+I have no connection with the Cossack rebellion, because there are no noblemen there (...).

 Family

-Adam Kisiel was a member of the noble family Kisiel, which used its own coat of arms, sometime called Światołdycz.
+Adam Kisiel was a member of the noble family Kisiel, which used its own coat of arms, sometimes called Światołdycz.
 They were a Ruthenian family, originally from Volyn.
 His grandfather, Gniewosz Kisiel, was a colonel in the service of the Polish king Sigismund I the Old, and lost his life in the battle of Orsza.
 His father, Grzegorz, was a podsędek of Włodzimierz.
 He signed his name as Kisiel Niskinicki.
 Adam's brother was Mikołaj Kisiel, a chorąży of Nowogród Siewierski.
 Adam Kisiel was married to Anastazja Krystyna Bohuszewicz.
-She was probably a daughter of Filion Bohuszewicz Hulkiewicz, widow after Butowicz.
+She was probably a daughter of Filion Bohuszewicz Hulkiewicz, and a widow of a Butowicz.
 The couple was childless.